cki-project/skt-archived/README.md

 * Use a minimal configuration for a very small kernel: `--cfgtype tinyconfig`
 * Build kernel configuration files for Red Hat kernels: `--cfgtype rh-configs`

-Users must specify a filename glob using `--rhconfig-glob` with `--cfgtype rh-configs`.
+Users must specify a filename glob using `--rh-configs-glob` with `--cfgtype rh-configs`.
 This allows `skt` to choose the correct kernel configuration file.
-As an example, `--rhconfig-glob x86_64` works for `x86_64` builds and `--rhconfig-glob ppc64le` works for POWER (little endian) systems.
+As an example, `--rh-configs-glob x86_64` works for `x86_64` builds and `--rh-configs-glob ppc64le` works for POWER (little endian) systems.

 ### Publish